 Welcome to my series on thoughtful leadership and personnel management.
 It is my wish to pass along my thoughts, ideas, and firefighter personnel management theory with the hope that you’ll employ these concepts to create a level of thoughtful harmony within your shift or your department.
-While mainly geared towards career fire service employee management, the ideas and concepts I present will certainly apply, in spirit, and in execution to our volunteer brothers and sisters.
+Whether career, combination, or volunteer, personnel management differs very little.
+Professional organizations whether paid or unpaid must operate with a set of values and common goals in order to be successful.

 Unlike most professions, personnel management in the fire service requires special considerations.
-These considerations are driven by the dynamics created in fire department shift scheduling as well as the life-saving and dangerous activities firefighters must face as a cohesive team.
+These considerations are driven by the dynamics created in fire department the shift schedule, the volunteer culture, and the social aspects within the firehouse.

-The reality of the commitment required for firefighters can be apparent when compared to an eight-hour per day office worker.
-The daily work activities of firefighters vary so much that no other work environment can compare in scope, pace, sensory, or knowledge requirements.
+The reality of the commitment required to be a firefighter can be apparent when compared to an eight-hour per day office worker.
+The daily work activities of firefighters vary so much that no other work environment can compare in scope, pace, sensory, or knowledge requirement.

 We have all sat in the corporate sexual harassment training class, we have all cringed through diversity training, inclusion training, cultural sensitivity training.
 It’s long passed time for a tailored personnel management education plan designed for firefighters who live, work, and risk everything, together.